British Airways Plc, BA

 Also, some countries require Advance Passenger Information (API), and BA requires that this must be provided before check-in, using the Manage My Booking section of ba.com.

-USA: (Secure Flight data item added
+USA: (Secure Flight data)

 Please note that with immediate effect, our listing website will